shalini322/Voice-Assistant-using-Python/README.md

 A voice-enabled desktop assistant built with Python that responds to natural voice commands like **"take my selfie"**, **"open notepad"**, or **"open WhatsApp"**, and performs real actions such as taking a photo using your webcam, opening applications, and logging commands.

+🧪 _This was my first attempt at testing various Python libraries like `speech_recognition`, `pyttsx3`, `opencv-python`, and more to build a practical, interactive project._
+It helped me understand how voice interfaces and real-world automation can work together using simple logic and external packages.

 ---

 ## 🚀 Features